AxonIQ/axon-dataprotection-config-api/README.md

 - `SensitiveDataHolder`
   - Annotation to mark a class/event that contains any Sensitive Data field on it
 - `SensitiveData`
-  - Annotation to mark a field that is a Sensitive Data
+  - Annotation to mark a field that is a Sensitive Data.
+Default is an empty string.
 - `SubjectId`
   - Annotation to mark a field that is the Subject ID for a given `SensitiveDataHolder`